tiagor87/tr-bufferlist/Readme.md

 ## Failure recover

-When an exception is throw on **Cleared**, the cleared items are added to a failure queue, and on every **Clear** it will try to process the list again respecting the batching size.
+When an exception is thrown in the Cleared event, the items are added to a fault queue and, in each Clear, it tries to process the list again respecting the batching size.

 ## How to use